aws/aws-cli/README.md

 aws-cli
 =======

-This package provides a unified command line interface to a many Amazon Web Services.
+This package provides a unified command line interface to many Amazon Web Services.

 The currently supported services include: